MicrosoftDocs/azure-devops-docs/docs/tfs-server/admin/backup/restore-application-tier-server.md

     For more information, see [TFSServiceControl Command](../../command-line/tfsservicecontrol-cmd.md).

-2. If you are using Network Service as the service account for Team Foundation (TFSService), on the application-tier server, open a Command Prompt window, and change directories to *Drive:%Program Files%*\\ Microsoft Team Foundation Server 12.0\\Tools.
+2. If you are using Network Service as the service account for Team Foundation (TFSService), on the application-tier server, open a Command Prompt window, and change directories to *Drive:%Program Files%*\\ TFS 12.0\\Tools.
 At the command prompt, enter the following command:

     **TfsConfig Accounts /add /account:"NT Authority\\Network Service" /accountType:ApplicationTier /SQLInstance:** *ServerName* **/DatabaseName:** *DatabaseName*